This week’s episode is titled “Hammering out the Details. ”

 Tertullian was born in Carthage, North Africa, about AD 160.
 While his pre-christian life is sketchy, it seems he was a scholarly lawyer who was won to Christ in his 30’s.

-Tertullian is reckoned one of the more important church fathers because he wrote a long list of apologetic and theological works in both Latin & Greek; one of the first to write such in Latin.
+Tertullian is reckoned one of the more important church fathers because he wrote a long list of apologetic and theological works in both Latin & Greek.
 His Apologeticus was addressed to the Roman governor of Carthage.
-It refuted the charges leveled against Christians, demonstrated the loyalty of Christians to the empire, and showed that persecution of Christians was foolish because they multiplied whenever persecuted.
+It refuted the charges leveled against Christians, demonstrated the loyalty of Christians to the empire, and showed that persecution of Christians was foolish because they multiplied when persecuted.

-Tertullian is rare among the Church Fathers in that he wasn’t a pastor as nearly all were.
-He did teach in the church at Carthage, but he remained a layman who devoted himself to writing works aimed at presenting the reasonableness of the Faith, both to believers and outsiders.
+Tertullian is rare among the Church Fathers in that he wasn’t a pastor as most were.
+He did teach at Carthage, but he remained a layman who devoted himself to writing works aimed at presenting the reasonableness of the Faith, both to believers and outsiders.

-Soon after conversion, Tertullian began a large output of Christian writings occupying his last 25 years.
-A good part of his writings, 31 Latin works, have survived to our time.
-These can be divided by 3 types: Apologetics, Doctrine & Ethics.
+Soon after conversion, Tertullian began a massive output of Christian writings occupying his last 25 years.
+A good part of these manuscripts, 31 Latin works, have survived to our time.
+These can be divided into 3 groups: Apologetics, Doctrine & Ethics.

 In his apologetic works, Tertullian answered the charges against Christians made by their enemies.
 He refutes accusations of, get this à infanticide and incest.